 Just one… I feel if you can be honest with yourself by answering this question; I know you will be able to find a form of direction.
 Are you ready?

-The thing that is keeping you so busy, “Do you have the time to do it?”
+The thing that is keeping you so busy is, “Do you have the time to do it?”

 Your good works will not get you into heaven.
 Believing Jesus Christ died on the cross for your sins does.
 It is a free gift He gave to each and every one of us.

 I invite you to Rest in God’s presence.
-Taking on the tasks you have time for and enjoying the life God has blessed you with.
+Take on the tasks you have time for and enjoy the life God has blessed you with.

 It may be time to just let it go.